BlockstreamResearch/simfony/README.md

 - **Exceptional Low-Level Nature**: Unlike high-level languages such as JavaScript or Python, Simplicity operates at an extremely low level, resembling assembly languages.
 This design choice enables easier reasoning about the formal semantics of programs, but is really work on directly.

-## Simp-lang
+## s-lang

-Simp-lang is a high level DSL that compiles to Simplicity.
+s-lang is a high level DSL that compiles to Simplicity.
 It is designed to be a simple, easy to use language that is familiar to developers.
 It is a work in progress and is not yet ready for production use.

 **Please do note that the new language is under active development, which implies the existence of bugs and several incomplete features.**